Squarespace Review Video 2015

-One of the most appealing aspects of the Squarespace website builder is the attractive templates.
-They are simple but modern and will give your site a custom look that is not the typical look you are accustomed to seeing from website builder templates.
-I do have a few notes of concern on the website templates offered by Squarespace:
+You can tell just from looking at the Squarespace website, they are up on the latest web design trends.
+One of the most appealing aspects of the Squarespace website builder is the attractive templates they offer.
+They are simple but modern and will give your site a custom look that is not typical of website builder templates.
+There are a few important things to note about Squarespace templates:

 - At the time I tested out Squarespace with my trial account, there were only about 25 templates to choose from.
 This may not seem like a lot to some people but as I describe in the video below, they do give you the ability to customize the colors for every template which gives a lot of flexibility in the look of your site.